berkeleyatmos/weatherstation/docs/guide.md

 Change these as desired (just type `passwd` into a terminal).

 ### Update Software
-Raspbian uses the `apt` package manager to keep install, remove, and update software.
+Raspbian uses the `apt` package manager to install, remove, and update software.
-You should do this regularly (especially on the first login!):
+You should update software upon first logging in with
 ```
 apt update; apt upgrade
 ```